-Once the EMA, the FDA or the regulatory agency in another country have approved the marketing application, the new pharmaceutical drug becomes available for sale in the relevant jurisdiction.
+Once the European Commission (EC) (on recommendation of the EMA), the FDA or the regulatory agency in another country have approved the marketing application, the new pharmaceutical drug becomes available for sale in the relevant jurisdiction.
 The marketing authorisation may be granted for an unlimited term or be subject to renewal.
 In the European Union marketing approval is granted for an initial period of five years.
-Following the expiration of this five-year period, the EMA will decide whether to renew the marketing approval for an indefinite term.
-Briviact® and Evenity® do not yet have indefinite approval.
-Briviact® was approved by EMA in 2016 and the renewal is due in 2021, Evenity® was approved by EMA in 2019 and the renewal is due in 2024.
+Following the expiration of this five-year period, the EC will decide whether to renew the marketing approval for another five-year period or for an indefinite term.
+Evenity® and Bimzelx® do not yet have indefinite approval.
+Evenity® was approved by the EC in 2019 and the renewal is due in 2024.
+Bimzelx® was approved by the EC in 2021 and the renewal is due in 2026.
 In many countries approval is followed by intense and lengthy submissions to and negotiations with panels such as pricing and reimbursement authorities, health technology assessment bodies and committees granting approvals to formularies before the product can be made available for sale.